richgillam/cldr/ldml/tr35-keyboards.md

 _Attribute:_ `keys` (required)

 > This is a string that lists the id of [`key` elements](#Element_key) for each of the keys in a row, whether those are explicitly listed in the file or are implied.
 See the `key` documentation for more detail.
+>
+> For non-`touch` forms, the number of keys in each row may not exceed the number of scan codes defined for that row, and the number of rows may not exceed the defined number of rows for that form.
+See [`scanCodes`](#Element_scanCodes);

 **Example**